aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/3000-create-construct-lib-pipeline-code.md

 npm install -g typescript
 {{</highlight>}}

-Create a new folder called `pipeline` within the `/construct-lib-repo` directory.
-This will contain all the pipeline infrstructure.
-Then initialize a cdk typescript application project.
+Now create a new folder called `pipeline` within the `/construct-lib-repo` directory.
+This will contain all the pipeline infrastructure.
+Then initialize a CDK Typescript application project.

 {{<highlight bash>}}
 mkdir pipeline
 cd pipeline